trusoft-limited/Trusoft-Intern-Assessment/Backendend-Assessment/README.md

 Link to Parse: https://parseplatform.org/.
 You can find the source on the GitHub repo - https://github.com/parse-community/parse-server.

 1. Use postgresql as the database.
-2. Use REST API to POST 8 questions and answers to Parse server as the Class named Exam (the Question file is Trusoft_Backend_question.csv)
+2. Use REST API to POST 8 questions and answers to Parse server as the Class named Exam (the Question file can be found in https://github.com/trusoft-limited/Trusoft-Intern-Assessment/blob/main/Backendend-Assessment/Trusoft_Backend_question.csv)
 3. Create a GET function to query the collections to get 5 randow questions with their answer

 # HOW TO SUBMIT